Diversity Programs and Services

 - National Organization for Minority Architects Students (NOMAS), the student group under the leadership of the National Organization of Minority Architects; designed to expose architecture students of color to the history, culture, and practice of professional architects of color

-Planning Students for Diversity (PSD); a graduate student-run organization with a vision of more equitable planning through the inclusion and support of diverse viewpoints and experiences.
-PSD actively discusses and advocates around issues of diversity (race, gender, access, social justice, equity, etc.) in the Department of City and Regional Planning, across campus, and in the field of planning through monthly #RealTalk programs, guest speakers, movie nights, and other activities
+Planning Students for Equity and Inclusion (PSEI) is a graduate, student-run organization with a vision of more equitable planning through the inclusion and support of diverse viewpoints and experiences.
+PSEI actively discusses and advocates around issues of diversity (race, gender, access, social justice, equity, etc.) in the Department of City and Regional Planning, across campus, and in the field of planning through monthly #RealTalk programs, guest speakers, movie nights, and other activities.

 The Office of Admissions and Academic Services is open Monday through Friday, 8 a.m.–4:30 p.m.
 During the academic year, walk-in hours are available.

 Programs and Services

 Diversity Hosting is an annual program for admitted students.
 The program is by invitation only and provides admitted students with an opportunity to visit Cornell, spend one night on campus, and get a small taste of life as a student at AAP.

 The Higher Education Opportunities Program (HEOP) provides eligible New York State students with comprehensive services to ensure their academic success despite disadvantages based on educational or economic circumstances.
-HEOP is administered through the State Programs Office and AAP's Office for Admissions and Academic Services.
+HEOP is administered through the State Programs Office and AAP's Office of Admissions and Academic Services.
 Eligibility is determined by New York State's residency and economic requirements.
 AAP offers supplemental support services to HEOP students in the college.

-The Learning Strategies Center sponsors the six-week Pre-First-Year Summer Program to enhance the performance and preparation for selected first-year students enrolling in the fall.
+The Learning Strategies Center sponsors the six-week Prefreshman Summer Program to enhance the performance and preparation of selected first-year students enrolling in the fall.
 Students are selected by the college through the admission process.
-Students are pre-enrolled in academic courses to advance their degree progress.
+Students are pre-enrolled in academic classes to advance their degree progress.
 Specialized college programming augments university programming.